-Forest Cathedral Trail is a 2.5 mile loop trail located near Leeper, PA.
+Forest Cathedral Trail is a 2.5 mile loop trail located near Leeper, Pennsylvania.
 The trail is rated as moderate and primarily used for hiking.

 Beautiful old growth forest, some trees 300+ years old.
 Lovely trail through the woods.